 UK Travel Statistics—Manchester 2018

-A report by Marketing Manchester underscores the significant impact of tourism on Greater Manchester’s economy.
+A Marketing Manchester report underscores tourism’s significant impact on Greater Manchester’s economy.
 In 2018, the industry generated an impressive £9 billion, with £4.86 billion specifically attributed to Manchester City.
 Furthermore, the report highlighted that tourism supported approximately 100,700 jobs across Greater Manchester.
 It also reported that the value of this industry was £904 million, with a £93 daily value.

 UK Travel Statistics—Manchester 2019